 MCU is roaring back in 2022, so there is a lot to expect from MCU Phase 4 plotlines which includes all the upcoming new Marvel movies that will be released in theatres and television on Disney Plus from Marvel Studios in 2022.

-Lineup of Upcoming Marvel Movies & Shows [Updated 2023]
+The lineup of Upcoming Marvel Movies & Shows in 2022

-Here’s a quick rundown of each Marvel movies and shows in order that are coming our way this year!
+Here’s a quick rundown of each Marvel movie and shows in order that is coming our way this year!

 - Morbius – January 28, 2022